backstage/backstage/packages/integration/api-report.md

   // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
   // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-  // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+  // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" getCredentials(opts: { url: string }): Promise<GithubCredentials>;
-  // Warning: (ae-forgotten-export) The symbol "GithubCredentials" needs to be exported by the entry point index.d.ts getCredentials(opts: { url: string }): Promise<GithubCredentials>;
 }